 "'You must tell me just what to do': Action and Characterization in Wharton's The Age of Innocence."
 Edith Wharton's The Age of Innocence: New Centenary Essays, ed.
 Arielle Zibrak.
-London: Palgrave and Macmillan, forthcoming 2019.
+London: Palgrave and Macmillan, November 2019.

 "Geospatial Approaches to Reading and Teaching My Ántonia."
 In The Country of Lost Borders: New Critical Essays on My Ántonia, ed.
 Stéphanie Durrans.
 Nanterre: University of Paris Press, 2017.
 73-87.
 With Emily Rau.

 XML, TEI, and related technologies including: XPath, XSLT, and SVG

 Content management systems including: WordPress, Google Pages, and Drupal,

 Twine and Inform7

 Coordinator for the University of Nebraska’s Literary Lab, fall 2014-summer 2018